Report broken link

 Warning signs

-If “YES” to EITHER of these signs, monitor rather than immediately refer for diagnostic assessment
+If “YES” to EITHER of these signs, monitor and plan for a follow-up visit with your patient rather than immediately refer for diagnostic assessment

 The child demonstrates a persistent Moro reflex beyond 6 months of age